kevin-44/WAX_Creator_API_Integration/README.md

 <img alt = "Create Endpoint - Outcome" src = "img/create_endpoint_outcome.png">

+As you can see in the screenshots above, the request was successfully received by the WAX Creator API and the collectible has been submitted by verifying on the [WAX Creator](https://creator.wax.io)!

 The `data` parameter in the `ExecuteAPICall` function should be structured differently when sending requests to endpoints that use the `POST` method:

 ```